chanvany/chanvany.github.io/README.md

 - Data saved and loaded automatically from `stock.txt`

 ## Functions
-from tkinter import ttk, messagebox
+*from tkinter import ttk, messagebox

-Purpose: Imports ttk (themed widgets for tkinter) and messagebox (for displaying messages) to enhance the GUI and handle errors
+-Purpose: Imports ttk (themed widgets for tkinter) and messagebox (for displaying messages) to enhance the GUI and handle errors

-if not os.path.exists(STOCK_FILE):
+*if not os.path.exists(STOCK_FILE):

-Purpose: Checks if the stock file exists.
+-Purpose: Checks if the stock file exists.
 If it doesn't, the program creates it with default stock data.

-iid, desc, qty = line.strip().split(",", 2)
+*iid, desc, qty = line.strip().split(",", 2)

-Purpose: Splits each line from the stock file into item ID, description, and quantity, which are then stored in a dictionary for use in the app
+-Purpose: Splits each line from the stock file into item ID, description, and quantity, which are then stored in a dictionary for use in the app

-self.images[item_id] = default_photo
+*self.images[item_id] = default_photo

-Purpose: Assigns a default image to the item in case the image couldn't be loaded from the URL.
+-Purpose: Assigns a default image to the item in case the image couldn't be loaded from the URL.

-response.raise_for_status()
+*response.raise_for_status()

-Purpose: Raises an error if the image URL is invalid or the image cannot be fetched, preventing further execution
+-Purpose: Raises an error if the image URL is invalid or the image cannot be fetched, preventing further execution

-notebook.add(stock_frame, text="Stock")
+*notebook.add(stock_frame, text="Stock")

-Purpose: Adds a tab to the notebook for displaying stock items in the GUI, allowing users to switch between tabs (e.g., stock and job tabs)
+-Purpose: Adds a tab to the notebook for displaying stock items in the GUI, allowing users to switch between tabs (e.g., stock and job tabs)

-self.image_label.configure(image=self.images[item_id])
+*self.image_label.configure(image=self.images[item_id])

-Purpose: Updates the image displayed on the GUI when a user selects a stock item, showing the corresponding image
+-Purpose: Updates the image displayed on the GUI when a user selects a stock item, showing the corresponding image

-self.stock[new_id] = {"desc": desc, "qty": qty}
+*self.stock[new_id] = {"desc": desc, "qty": qty}

-Purpose: Adds a new item to the stock dictionary with its description and quantity, then saves the updated stock
+-Purpose: Adds a new item to the stock dictionary with its description and quantity, then saves the updated stock

-self.stock[iid]["qty"] = new_qty
+*self.stock[iid]["qty"] = new_qty

-Purpose: Updates the quantity of an existing stock item by modifying the corresponding entry(matches the id) in the stock dictionary
+-Purpose: Updates the quantity of an existing stock item by modifying the corresponding entry(matches the id) in the stock dictionary

-if self.stock[iid]["qty"] < qty:
+*if self.stock[iid]["qty"] < qty:

-Purpose:  Checks if there is enough stock to be taken, preventing users from taking more items than available
+-Purpose:  Checks if there is enough stock to be taken, preventing users from taking more items than available

 ## How to Run